awslabs/ec2-spot-workshops/content/karpenter/040_karpenter/advanced_provisioner.md

 kubectl describe provisioners default
 ```

+You can repeat the same commands with `kubectl get AWSNodeTemplate` to check the provider section within the provisioner.

 ## (Optional Read) Customizing AMIs and Node Bootstrapping

 {{% notice info %}}
 In this workshop we will stick to the default AMI's used by Karpenter.
 This section does not contain any exercise or command.
 The section describes how the AMI and node bootsrapping can be adapted when needed.
-If you want to deep dive into this topic you can [read the following karpenter documentation link](https://karpenter.sh/v0.10.0/aws/launch-templates/)
+If you want to deep dive into this topic you can [read the following karpenter documentation link](https://karpenter.sh/v0.13.1/aws/launch-templates/)
 {{% /notice %}}

 By default, Karpenter generates [launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html) that use [EKS Optimized AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html) and Encrypted EBS root volumes with the default (AWS Managed) KMS key for nodes.
+Karpenter does also support [Bottlerocket](https://aws.amazon.com/bottlerocket/).

+Under the hood Karpenter manages the life-cycle the [LaunchTemplates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-templates.html) that point to the right AMI's.
+Karpenter does also dynamically update new versions of the EKS and Bottlerocket AMI's when there are new available.
+To automate the Patching of AMI's, Provisioners can use `ttlSecondsUntilExpired` to force nodes to terminate so that new nodes that use the new AMI's replace older versions.

+Karpenter supports passing a `UserData` configuration for EKS (AL2, and Ubuntu as well) and BottleRocket AMIs.
+This significantly simplifies the management of nodes while enabling users to customize their nodes for aspects such as governance, security or just optimizing with specific bootstrapping parameter.
+You can read more about how bootstrapping can be applied **[here](https://karpenter.sh/v0.13.1/aws/user-data/)**.
+Note Bottlerocket and EKS have different data formats, MIME for EKS,AL2 and Ubuntu and TOML for Bottlerocket.

-Often, users need to customize the node image to integrate with existing infrastructure, meet compliance requirements, add extra storage, etc. Karpenter supports custom node images and bootsrapping through Launch Templates.
+Often, users may need to customize the AMI to integrate with existing infrastructure, meet compliance requirements, add extra storage, etc. Karpenter supports custom node images and bootsrapping through Launch Templates.
 If you need to customize the node, then you need a custom launch template.

 {{%notice note %}}
 Using custom launch templates prevents multi-architecture support, the ability to automatically upgrade nodes, and securityGroup discovery.
 Using launch templates may also cause confusion because certain fields are duplicated within Karpenter’s provisioners while others are ignored by Karpenter, e.g. subnets and instance types.